Isles of Scilly: Sport

-One continuing legacy of the isles' past is gig racing, wherein fast rowing boats ("gigs") with crews of six (or in one case, seven) race between the main islands.
+One continuing legacy of the isles' past is Cornish gig racing, wherein fast rowing boats ("gigs") with crews of six (or in one case, seven) race between the main islands.
 Gig racing has been said to derive from the race to collect salvage from shipwrecks on the rocks around Scilly, but the race was actually to deliver a pilot onto incoming vessels, to guide them through the hazardous reefs and shallows.
 (The boats are correctly termed "pilot gigs").
 The World Pilot Gig Championships are held annually over the May Day bank holiday weekend.
 The event originally involved crews from the Islands and a few crews from mainland Cornwall, but in the intervening years the number of gigs attending has increased, with crews coming from all over the South-West and further afield.

+Since 1977, rock climbing on the granite crags and boulders along the Scilly coastine has been practised.
+The area predominantly provides bouldering and trad climbing, although deep water solo and aid climbing routes have also been established.
+Bouldering is mostly practiced on St Agnes whereas most routes are found on the southern coast of St Mary's.
+The hardest route is considered to be Rock Hard Peninnis (also known as When The Boat Comes In) graded E4 6a.
+Located on Peninnis Head on St Mary's, it was first ascended by Andy Grieve, Sean Hawken and R. Plymouth in September 1996.

 The Isles of Scilly is home to what is reportedly the smallest football league in the world, the Isles of Scilly Football League.

 In December 2006, Sport England published a survey which revealed that residents of the Isles of Scilly were the most active in England in sports and other fitness activities.
 32% of the population participate at least three times a week for 30 minutes or more.

 There is a golf club with a nine-hole course (each with two tees) situated on the island of St Mary's, near Porthloo and Telegraph, which was founded in 1904.